eurucamp/eurucamp-activities/README.md

 ## Running the app on Heroku

-Deploying the app is simple:
+To deploy the app, you need the following:

 * Clone this repository: `https://github.com/eurucamp/eurucamp-activities-2013/`

 * An account and a created application at Heroku.
 * A registered twitter application.
 Go [here](https://apps.twitter.com/).
 * A registered github application.
 Go [here](https://github.com/settings/applications).

+Deploying is as easy as:

-* Add their keys to your Heroku app as described [here](https://devcenter.heroku.com/articles/config-vars).
+* Add their keys to your Heroku app as described [here](https://devcenter.heroku.com/articles/config-vars) using the env variables described below.
 * Push the repository to Heroku: `git push  git@heroku.com:<name-of-your-app>.git`

 ### **ENV** variables used: